 For 2€, I replace the four black PH1 screws for silver high-quality tripoint screws.
 These can be turned with the same tripoint screwdrivers as you use for the 6 shell screws, which is practical as you then only need a single screwdriver.
 (The high-quality yellow ones I am selling are ideal for this.)

 Alternatively, under the shortcode D5b, I also offer instead replacing the 6 tripoint screws for PH1 (Philips / + shape) ones, also for 2€.
 This can be a good idea if you already have a good PH1 screwdriver that you prefer using (I recommend Wiha PicoFinish 261P PH1).

 Depending on the ruleset used at the tournaments you attend, some of these options might be banned.
 Please make sure you always check back with the TO in case the ruleset wording isn't clear on this.

-Note that digital→analog inputs will only work if the control stick is in neutral position while pressing the button.
+Note that digital→analog inputs that trigger stick inputs will only work if the corresponding stick is in neutral position while pressing the button.

 Specify in this way: E1[light press R press causes Z input, A press causes Y input].

 With E1[full press R causes analog press R], you can make a controller use the click input of the controller for shielding and airdodging in Smash 4 & Ultimate.
 This is available as a regular remap (15€) or as a double bind (full press R causes digital and analog press R) for 30€.
 The latter allows you to have the tactile click sensation trigger a shield / airdodge in both Melee and Smash 4 / Ultimate, for maximum flexibility.

 Digital-digital remapping, like Z<->X, can be done as a toggle, so you can always easily revert it with the flick of a switch.
 Going for a toggle installation is an extra 15€